rafaelrcamargo/r19/docs/README.md

 ## License

-I don't encourage anyone to use this project in production, not even close to it.
+I don't encourage anyone to use this project in production, **not even close to it**.
 This is just a fun project where all can learn more about React and its internals.